abdo-bendari/Athletes-Connect-System/README.md

 Users can create, update, cancel, and track their bookings while filtering by payment or status and checking stadium availability for events.
 - **Stadium Management**
 Stadiums can be added, updated, searched, and reserved, with a feature to find nearby stadiums based on location and sport type.
+- **Booking Management**
+Users can create, update, cancel, and track bookings, along with checking availability and filtering by payment or status.
 - **Event Management**
 Organizers can easily create, update, delete events, and distribute teams for tournaments, simplifying event coordination.
 - **Match Management**